Jewish views on incest: Relationships forbidden in the Hebrew Bible

+(The table below displays no color blocks when viewed in the Wikipedia app, and must be viewed in a web browser for accuracy.)

-One of the most notable features of each list is that sexual relations between a man and his own daughter are not explicitly forbidden, although the first relation mentioned after the Levitical prohibition of sex with "near kin" is that of "thy father."
-(This assumes that the Torah is only speaking to men.
+One of the most notable features of each list is that sexual relations between a man and his own daughter are not explicitly forbidden, although the first relation mentioned after the Levitical prohibition of sex with "near kin" is that of "thy father".
+(This assumes that the Torah is speaking to men only.
 If it is speaking to everyone, then a woman is not allowed to have sex with her father.
 It also explicitly prohibits having sex with a woman and her daughter.
 A man's daughter is obviously also the daughter of a woman with whom he had sexual relations.)
 The Talmud argues that this absence is because the prohibition was obvious, especially given the proscription against a relationship with a granddaughter.
 As with the case of a man's own daughter, the shortness of the list in Leviticus 20, and especially of that in Deuteronomy, are explained by classical Jewish scholarship as being due to the obviousness of the missing prohibitions.

 Apart from the case of a man marrying his daughter, the list in Leviticus 18 roughly produces the same rules as were followed in early (pre-Islamic) Arabic culture.
 However, most tribal nations also disliked exogamous marriage – marriage to completely unrelated people.

-Judaism's view is that prior to the giving of the Torah at Mount Sinai, some of the prohibitions only applied voluntarily.
+Judaism's view is that before the giving of the Torah at Mount Sinai, some of the prohibitions applied voluntarily only.
 Thus in several prominent cases in the Torah, the incest rules are ignored in favour of marriage to a close relative; Jacob is described as having married his first wife's sister.